drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-oversized-values.md

 Depending on your specific use-case, different strategies can produce different performance characteristics.

-For instance, if you are doing lots of substring operations on really string values, using "external" is probably a good bet as long as you don't mind the increased size on-disk.
+For instance, if you are doing lots of substring operations on really wide string values, using "external" is probably a good bet as long as you don't mind the increased size on-disk.

 If you're always pulling the whole row including the full variable length attribute in question, you might find that using `main` reduces the time spent pulling data out of external toast tables.